Week 12 Homework 💻 🐝

 - to move quickly within a line, use

-- to move quickly anywhere in the file, search is your friend:
+f<char>ort<char> - to move quickly anywhere in the file, search is your friend:

-- the
+/<search><ENTER> - the

-keys move backwards and forwards by paragraph. - remember
+{and}keys move backwards and forwards by paragraph. - remember

-repeats the last edit you made — use it for great good
+.repeats the last edit you made — use it for great good

 Regex

-quantifier makes it LAZY — it will no longer match as many characters as possible, it will rather stop as soon as possible.
+?character that is directly after a*or+quantifier makes it LAZY — it will no longer match as many characters as possible, it will rather stop as soon as possible.

 HTML